-- Collect country experience during transition to inform transitional approaches and behaviours (e.g. country case studies) - The group could build on the mapping done for this meeting and select a subset of countries and do mappings of transition experiences from country perspectives.
-The issues arising from this should inform the operational planning for the group
+- Collect country experience during transition to inform transitional approaches and behaviours (e.g. country case studies); and - Build on the mapping done for this meeting and select a subset of countries and do mappings of transition experiences from country perspectives.
+The issues arising from this should inform the operational planning for the group.